Integration through transients for inelastic hard sphere fluids: Granular Integration through Transients

-Using Eq.~(\ref{eq:11}) to calculate the expectation value, $\avr A_{\mathrm{ss}} := \int dX\varrho_{\mathrm{ss}}(X)A(X)$, of any observable $A(X)$ in the sheared steady state, we find
+Using Eq.~(\ref{eq:19}) to calculate the expectation value, $\avr A_{\mathrm{ss}} := \int dX\varrho_{\mathrm{ss}}(X)A(X)$, of any observable $A(X)$ in the sheared steady state, we find

-For any $A$ analytic in the velocities, the last term, $\avr{\delta K\mid A(t)}$, will vanish.
-Non-Gaussian corrections to the single particle velocity distribution will lead to corrections of the order $a_2$ \cite{goldshtein+shapiro95} that will be discussed in future work.
-Formally, we recover the established generalized Green-Kubo relation \cite{fuchs+cates02,fuchs+cates09}
+For any $A$ analytic in the velocities, the last term, $\avr{\delta K\mid A(t)}$, will vanish due to the Gaussian property of the velocity distribution.
+Formally, we establish a generalized Green-Kubo relation which resembles the one for Brownian particles \cite{fuchs+cates02,fuchs+cates09}

 Adapting an argument by \citet{chong+kim09}, we can show that for any observable $A$, we have

 where $\Q = 1-\P$ and